Dofoerix/moderator-reaction-bot/README.md

 # Moderator Reaction Telegram Bot

-Telegram bot that records the time it takes for a moderator to respond.
+A Telegram bot that records the time it takes for a moderator to respond.

 ## How Does it Work